eminently/chopsticks/README.md

 We are running the different nodes and chopsticks API on AWS.

-Currently XBC, XBN, XBS, XBU are operational.
+Currently XBC, XBN, XBS, XBU and XBD nodes are operational.

-The other nodes XBD, XBT, XBB will be released soon, we will update this documentation as soon as there will be available.
+The other nodes XBT and XBB will be released soon, we will update this documentation as soon as there will be available.

 Don't hesitate to ask us to integrate others.